Driver License & ID Cards

 Applicants must pass both the knowledge test and vision screening to obtain a temporary instruction permit identification card (TIPIC).
 The knowledge test is 40 multiple-choice questions about motor vehicle regulations and traffic signs.
 Applicants must answer 75 percent of the questions correctly to pass.

 The knowledge test is available in the following languages: Arabic, Chinese, English, French, Japanese, Russian, Somali, and Spanish.
-All other languages must use an interpreter.
+All other languages must use an interpreter at a driver exam station.
 Customers must be able to understand directions and read traffic signs printed in English.

 Test Failure